 CPE Definition and Philosophy

-CDR defines CPE as education beyond that required for entry into the profession.
+CPE, as defined in the CDR Dietetics Practice Audit (see Appendix D), is education beyond that required for entry into the profession.
 The dietetics professional participates in lifelong learning to maintain and improve knowledge and skills for competent practice.